St. Peters Church Bermuda

 Location, Contacts, How to reach, Fares

-Alternatively, take the Blue Route Ferry to Hamilton City.
-From Hamilton, Bus Routes #1, 3, 10, 11 will take you to St George's Town (about 1 hour).
+Alternatively, take the Blue Route Ferry from dockyard to Hamilton City.
+From there, take bus #1, 3, 10 or 11 to St George's Town (takes about 1 hour).
 From the town center of St George (Kings Square), St Peter's Church is only 1-2 minute walk.

 Ferry fare is $4.50 by token and $5.00 by cash for both Orange and Blue Routes, and same for bus.
 You can also use a 14-zone ticket in both bus and ferry from a pack of 15 (the pack costs $37.50).